L-Blondy/up-fetch/README.md

 -  💪 **Strongly typed** - best in class type inferrence and autocomplete
 -  👻 **Throws by default** - when `response.ok` is `false`

-Works in:

--  ✅ All modern browsers
--  ✅ Bun
--  ✅ Node 18+
--  ✅ Deno (with the `npm:` specifier)

 ## QuickStart

 ```bash